 Marketing and Sales Tools

-Marketing tools are essential for attracting customers, driving sales, and building long-term growth when selling digital downloads.
+Marketing and sales strategies are essential for attracting customers, driving sales, and building long-term growth when selling digital downloads.
 A platform with built-in or integrated marketing features can save time and help you reach a wider audience.

 Some platforms offer marketing tools, including email marketing, discount codes, abandoned cart recovery, and integrations with social media platforms.